aix3/Searchmine/README.md

 # Searchmine
-Redmine issues target and member searcher chrome plugin
+A Chrome plugin for Redmine issues target and member searcher